Skip to main content

 Can we be Masters of our Inner Fire Alarm?

 The day before yesterday, I went to a salon for a haircut.
-I realized that just some time back, hair was part of me, and once they were cut by the barber, it was just garbage to be thrown into the dustbin.
+I realised that just some time back, hair was part of me, and once they were cut by the barber, it was just garbage to be thrown into the dustbin.
 In fact, we want to quickly wash them away after taking a bath.
 Leave aside hair and nails, we donate our blood, and once we donate blood, we do not carry the same sense of "I" with that blood.
 Today, medical science is capable of transplanting kidneys, liver, and even after that, the sense of "I" still remains the same.
 The transplanted organ also becomes a part of "I".

 In Vipassana, we are told to practice concentrating on the breath and observing sensations in different parts of our bodies.
 However, that's quite counterintuitive.
 Since childhood, we have been programmed to have that strong sense of "I".
 To react to every pain and take immediate measures to treat it.
 We do not wait to take a painkiller.
 The moment there is any pleasant sensation in our body, we try to find a solution.
 If we feel hot, we immediately switch on the fan or AC.
 The moment we feel cold, we try to put on a sweater or go to the blanket.
 The moment we have an itch, our fingers naturally travel to the body part.
 The moment we feel uncomfortable, we quickly change the position we are sitting or lying.
 Every moment, we are reacting to our body sensations.
 Now, in Vipassana, we are asked to be a witness to the body sensations.
 That's not easy.
 Since childhood, our natural instinct has been to make our bodies comfortable.
 Now, in Vipassana, during Adhistana, we have to sit in a witness mode despite having unbearable pain in our legs.
 That's quite difficult because of that sense of "I" that owns up even the transplanted organs.